gu-lseg/bare-bones-blog/README.md

+##Important!
+This project does not work in Python 3 (working on fixing it)

 A blog built using the python's [Flask](http://flask.pocoo.org/docs/0.10/) web framework.

 To run you need to have python and Flask installed.
 Flask can be installed using pip: